 When the German Football Association (Deutscher Fußball-Bund or DFB) was formed in Leipzig in 1900, there were just 86 clubs.
 By 2010, that number had swollen to 26,000 with 6.7 million members.
 The DFB is the biggest association in the German Sports Union and one of UEFA's largest member associations in terms of membership.

 Continuity has always been a feature of the DFB.
 In its first 110 years of existence, there had been only ten presidents and ten national coaches.
 The main breakthrough on the field came in 1954 when the Federal Republic of Germany (West Germany) became world champions in Switzerland under coach Sepp Herberger.
-Germany would lift the FIFA World Cup trophy on two further occasions.
+Germany would lift the FIFA World Cup trophy on three further occasions.
 In 1974 a host nation captained by Franz Beckenbauer and coached by Helmut Schön defeated the Netherlands in the final.
 Then, in 1990 in Italy, coach Beckenbauer's men pipped Argentina to glory.
 Finally, Germany were triumphant again in Brazil in 2014, under Joachim Löw, beating the Argentinians 1-0 in the final.